haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

   - Potential UI updates (`tabs.ts`) to enable dropping onto closed session elements and provide appropriate user feedback (e.g., confirmation dialog).
 - Fix: Improve message handler for `SYNC_SESSION_TO_BOOKMARKS` in `service-worker-handler.ts` to have better layer/wording for "Force Sync to Backend" (instead of Bookmark) functionality.
 - Have a special menu in Tabs UI and Implement an action to apply "Pull Window" for all the existing windows
+- Implement "Toast message" and replace the "alert" messaging cases.
+Toast should be disappear in 10 secs, and only counted when visible.